mbianchidev/mbianchidev/public-speaking/speaking-rules.md

 - etnicity
 - sex
 - gender
-- political opinions (banning fascists or extreme right wing folks it totally fair, tho.
+- political opinions (banning fascists or any extreme right wing folks it is totally fair, tho.
 Avoid the [paradox of tolerance](https://en.wikipedia.org/wiki/Paradox_of_tolerance))
 - religion
 - belief
 - disability or chronic illness